migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/README.md

       };
   ```

-  2. Set attribute onsubmit on the form element.
+  2. Set attribute onSubmit on the form element.
 This attribute must recaive as prop a method that will be defined in the father component and will be executed when the user submit the form

   ```javascript
 /***************************